jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 For the time being this all will be put under ‘Comparison to Traditional Black Boxing’, which is not called a *main issue* for nothing.

-How stupid is the older notation of public and private when you use it in the less-referential containment notation?
+How useful is the older notation of public and private anymore when you use it in the less-referential containment notation?

 I have to make dues with the fact, that there are two notations: one with one symbol displayed inside the other with the reverse relations implied, and a notation with one symbol displayed inside the other, but the inverted containment right next to it, and them being connected together.